NuclearTea/CPSC329-Final-Project/references.md

 # 🔐 OTP Component Design References

-This document outlines key implementation decisions made in the `component_otp` Tkinter GUI and includes official documentation or reference links to support each choice.
+This document outlines key implementation decisions made in the Tkinter GUI and includes official documentation or reference links to support each choice.

 ---